fpgmaas/deptry/docs/usage.md

 importlib.import_module("foo")  # package 'foo' imported
 ```

-But not where the argument is provided dynamically from a variable, attribute, etc.
+but not where the argument is provided dynamically from a variable, attribute, etc., e.g.:

 ```python
 bar = "foo"